-Employees shall have the right to request a leave of absence without pay in accordance with the provisions of this Article.
+An Eemployees who has completed his or her initial probationary period shall have the right to request a leave of absence without pay in accordance with the provisions of this Article.
 A leave of absence may be granted to a probationary employee at the sole discretion of the employer and denial of a request from a probationary employee shall not be grievable.